Psychotherapy

 I believe healing can get “stuck” when we find ourselves lost, lonely, and overwhelmed.

-I believe “being stuck” is God’s invitation to take two steps; one step inward to face our fragility and one step outward to face someone else’s, how ever lay or “professional” they may be.
+I believe “being stuck” is God’s invitation for us to take two steps - one step inward to face our fragility and one step outward to face someone else’s while seeking help (regardless of how lay or “professional” they may be).

 I believe taking these steps looks different for everyone and is the most precious, personalized, and tender work.